 Curricula in which students can learn about psychology in multiple settings: classrooms that use computer and multimedia technologies, blended and online delivery, field experiences, and co-curricular programs (e.g., Psychology Club and Psi Beta Club) and through formal and informal contacts with faculty and student peers.
-Quality transfer level courses go toward the Associate of Arts and can also transfer to four-year universities under 2+2 programs.
-Courses are taught by highly qualified and experienced faculty that set clear and high expectations for students, promotes active learning, and gives students systematic assessment and feedback on their progress.
+Quality transfer-level courses go toward the Associate of Arts and can also transfer to four-year universities under 2+2 programs.
+Courses are taught by highly qualified and experienced faculty that set clear and high expectations for students, promote active learning, and give students systematic assessment and feedback on their progress.

 Your Career Path in Psychology